Enhancing Scene Transition Awareness in Video Generation via Post-Training: Abstract

 \section{Abstract}

 Recent advances in AI-generated video have shown strong performance on \emph{text-to-video} tasks, particularly for short clips depicting a single scene.
 However, current models struggle to generate longer videos with coherent scene transitions, primarily because they cannot infer when a transition is needed from the prompt.
 Most open-source models are trained on datasets consisting of single-scene video clips, which limits their capacity to learn and respond to prompts requiring multiple scenes.
 Developing scene transition awareness is essential for multi-scene generation, as it allows models to identify and segment videos into distinct clips by accurately detecting transitions.

-To address this, we propose the \textbf{Transition-Aware Video} (TAV) dataset, which consists of preprocessed video clips with multiple scene transitions.
-Our experiment shows that post-training on the \textbf{TAV} dataset improves prompt-based scene transition understanding, narrows the gap between required and generated scenes, and maintains image quality.
+To address this, we introduce the Transition-Aware Video (TAV) dataset with multi-scene clips and captions that explicitly state scene segmentation and transition structure.
+Our focus is on how prompt semantics and dataset annotations about temporal context affect text-to-video generation.
+Post-training on TAV improves alignment between the scene count implied by prompt and the scene count produced by the model, while preserving visual quality.